RamiBenAmor/Smart-AI-RH-Assistant/README.md

 🔧 How to install
 Before running this project, check  the MCP-Use repository: https://github.com/mcp-use/mcp-use , follow the instructions to downoald it for this project

+This project also uses google-workspace-mcp-server
+🔧 How to install
+Before running this project, check  the MCP-Use repository:https://github.com/epaproditus/google-workspace-mcp-server , follow the instructions to downoald it for this project